vyperlang/vyper/docs/types.rst

 Unit Types
 ==========
-Viper allows the definition of types with discrete units e.g. meters, seconds, wei, ... .
+Vyper allows the definition of types with discrete units e.g. meters, seconds, wei, ... .
 These types may only be based on either ``num`` or ``decimal``.
-Viper has multiple unit types built in, which are the following:
+Vyper has multiple unit types built in, which are the following:

 =============  =====  =========  ==========================
 Time